mehdi-hajjam/clj-hench/README.md

 https://play.battlesnake.com/league/summer-league-2022/arenas/summer-league-2022/
 Semifinalist of the Summer League Platinum Tournament (top 8) https://play.battlesnake.com/league/summer-league-2022/tournaments/summer-league-2022-platinum/

+### 2022 FALL LEAGUE
+Late registration with less than a week to go.
 ### HOSTING
 Hosted on Digital Ocean Droplet (the basic one is enough in computing power)